gperdomor/nx-tools/packages/nx-container/TROUBLESHOOTING.md

 <img width="682" alt="Screen Shot 2021-10-02 at 1 01 11 PM" src="https://user-images.githubusercontent.com/371939/135723980-2b474eb8-0e4b-4900-b86d-e3f3c52c96c0.png">

-## INPUT_TAGS is not working with docker-metadata
+## INPUT_TAGS is not working with container-metadata

-This specific case is for the docker-metadata tags, and is the same issue of [INPUT_BUILD_ARGS](#INPUT_BUILD_ARGS-is-not-working), please apply the same solutions described above
+This specific case is for the container-metadata tags, and is the same issue of [INPUT_BUILD_ARGS](#INPUT_BUILD_ARGS-is-not-working), please apply the same solutions described above